microsoft/design-to-code/STYLE_GUIDE.md

 # Introduction

-This is the code style guide for the FAST tooling repository.
+This is the code style guide for the Design to Code repository.
 When contributing to this project please follow the standards defined in this guide.

 ## Branches